nsfilho/E12AIO3/README.md

 ## OTA Firmware URL

-You can update your board using a github url: [https://nsfilho.github.io/E12AIO3/e12aio3.bin](https://nsfilho.github.io/E12AIO3/e12aio3.bin)
+You can update your board using a github url: [https://nsfilho.github.io/E12AIO3/e12aio3.bin](https://nsfilho.github.io/E12AIO3/e12aio3.bin).
+When we release a new version, automatically (by github actions) comes available in this url.

-## Flash your firmware
+## Flash Firmware

+You can find many ways to flash your board.
+We show bellow 2 distinct methods.
+The first, using a more sophisticated environment (like a developer) and the second a little more `easy`.

 **Method 1:** Exists two different ways to do that.
 First using the Espress IDF (as tooling), you can: